Answering your questions regarding personal injury settlements

 How much does it cost to set-up a Personal Injury Trust?

-The cost for setting up a Personal Injury Trust, including all advice, is £800 plus VAT.
-There is an additional charge of £150 plus VAT for registration with HM Revenue & Customs, where necessary.
+The cost for setting up a Personal Injury Trust, including all advice, is £1,000 plus VAT.
+There is an additional charge of £500 plus VAT for registration with HM Revenue & Customs.

-If our involvement is simply the completion of a tax return, then the fees will be approximately £300 plus VAT.
+If our involvement is simply the completion of a tax return, then our fees are typically £600 plus VAT.

 These fees are our standard costs but these charges may be higher if your case is more complex.
 If this is the case then we will provide you with a quote.
-However, in the vast majority of cases our standard fees will apply.
+However, in most cases, our standard fees will apply.

 What do I do if I want to discuss my options?